 In addition to our lead product candidates, we are also developing degraders specifically targeting V600E mutant BRAF to treat melanoma, non-small cell lung cancer, or NSCLC, colorectal cancer and other malignancies that harbor this mutation, as well as degraders of a protein target called RET to treat lung cancer, sporadic medullary thyroid cancers and other solid malignancies that harbor oncogenic RET lesions.
-We expect to have product candidates from our two other lead programs, BRAF V600E and RET, in the clinic by the end of 2022.
+We expect that CFT8634 and CFT8919 will be in the clinic by the end of 2022 and our goal is to also have a product candidate from our BRAF V600E program in the clinic by the end of 2022.
+For our RET program, we expect to continue lead optimization activities through 2021.
 Beyond these four initial product candidates, we are further diversifying our pipeline by developing new degraders against targets where we believe degradation offers potential advantages over existing therapeutic modalities.
 We have engineered degraders that have successfully achieved blood-brain barrier penetration in preclinical studies, which is a key step in developing medicines with the potential to treat brain metastases in oncology, as well as therapeutic areas such neurodegenerative diseases.
 We also believe there are many other therapeutic areas and indications where leveraging our TORPEDO platform to develop novel degraders may be advantageous.

-In addition to the programs identified above and our early-stage development collaborations with F. Hoffmann-La Roche Ltd., or Roche, Biogen, Inc., or Biogen, and Calico Life Sciences LLC, or Calico, we are conducting exploratory research and development work on various other targets.
+In addition to the programs identified above and our early-stage development collaborations with F. Hoffmann-La Roche Ltd., or Roche, Biogen, Inc., or Biogen, and Calico Life Sciences LLC, or Calico, we are conducting exploratory research and development work on nine other targets.